eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-overview.md

 When routing live commands to devices, Ditto is doing an [authorization check](basic-auth.html) based on the policy of the thing.
 Ditto also filters responses based on that policy.

+Ditto ensures that the response from the device contains the same `correlation ID`, `entity ID` and `path`.
+For the device it is necessary to send back the correlating command response type for the send command.
+In case there is a mismatch of the command and command response type Ditto will drop the response from the device and the request will result in a timeout.

 The default channel for all HTTP requests is the `twin` channel.
 The channel can either be set via HTTP header or via query parameter.